ndming/virtual-object-insertion/README.md

 up the working environment for our repo.

 ### CUDA Toolkit and OptiX SDK
-- These are optional components, but highly advisable to have for performance gain with GPU support.
+- These are optional but highly advisable components to have for performance gain with GPU support.
 - To check the NVIDIA driver and the latest compatible CUDA version: